vpistis/vagrant-docker-swarm/README.md

 # Docker Swarm Vagrant

-This is a simple Vagrantfile which can be used to spin few nodes with Docker 1.12+ installed.
+This is a simple Vagrantfile which can be used to spin few nodes with latest Docker stable installed.
 You can play with Docker Swarm on it.
-Boxes are Ubuntu Trusty amd64.
+Boxes are Ubuntu Focal amd64.

 # Docker Swarm

 Docker Swarm is a Docker clustering solution, it turns multiple physical (or virtual) hosts into a one cluster, which practically behaves as a single Docker host.
 Swarm additionally gives you tools and mechiasms to easily scale your containers and create managed services with automatic load balancing to the exposed ports.

 Swarm uses [Raft Consensus Algortihm](http://thesecretlivesofdata.com/raft/) to manage the cluster state.
 Swarm can tolerate `(N-1)/2` failures and needs `(N/2)+1` nodes to agree on values.

 # Customize

 By default `vagrant up` spins up 3 machines: `manager`, `worker1`, `worker2`.
 You can adjust how many workers you want in the `Vagrantfile`, by setting the `numworkers` variable.
-Manager, by default, has address "192.168.10.2", workers have consecutive ips.
+Manager, by default, has address "172.168.10.2", workers have consecutive ips.

 ```ruby
 numworkers = 2